 Service the clutch by replacing worn parts.
 You can do this yourself or take it to a dealer if you don’t have the tools to disassemble a clutch safely.

-This post does not cover how to disassemble a clutch; the steps vary depending on what brand and model of ATV you have.
+This post does not cover how to disassemble a clutch; the steps vary depending on your ATV brand and model.

 If the motor mounts are worn or broken, you may find that the clutches are out of alignment.